-These questions can be translated as statements.
+If your readers would misunderstand these questions, you can express them as statements.
 Alternate translation: "I am the one who has put wisdom in the clouds and given understanding to the mists."
 (See: Rhetorical Question)

 has put wisdom in the clouds